razetime/ngn-k-tutorial/05-adverbs.md

 - Scan: fold but outputs intermediate values as an array.

 ## Exercises
 1. `|` when used with a single argument, reverses an array.
-Instead, reverse an array with the usage of a single scan.
+Instead, reverse an array with the usage of a single fold.
 2. ngn/k's primitive symbols can be found in this page: https://k.miraheze.org/wiki/Primitives.
 Experiment with folds using any primitives you like.
 What unexpected things happen?
 3. Convert an array of base-2 digits to a base-10 integer using a fold. `f/1 0 1` -> `5`.